Quick Start

 # Knowledge Base (RAG)

 Upload documents to a study's knowledge base to give your agent context about the research topic.
+Documents are chunked, embedded, and stored in PostgreSQL via pgvector for similarity search.

 # API Reference